 Guggenheim Museum Bilbao.
 Uniquely constructed, this titanium and glass museum, designed by Frank Gehry, is hosting modern art exhibits.

 Ciutadella Park.
-Park opened in late 19th century, featuring zoo, boating lake and walking trails.
+Park opened in the late 19th century, featuring a zoo, boating lake, and walking trails.
 Located next to the Barcelona harbor.

 La Barceloneta.
 A seaside neighborhood of Barcelona popular with locals for surfing and sunbathing on Sant Sebastià Beach.
 Lined up with seafood restaurants and featuring a park as well.

 Costa Blanca.
 Over 200 kilometers of Mediterranean coastline in the Alicante province, on the southeastern coast of Spain.

 Palau de la Música Catalana.
 Art nouveau concert hall in central Barcelona, known for its ornate facade and lavish auditorium with a stained-glass dome.